brentjand/automate-the-boring-stuff/README.md

 # git commit -a -m "Insert message describing updated content"  (adds all tracked files to the staging area and commits them in one step)
 # git push  (Pushes commits to remote repository)

-# Alternatively, to add all of files to the staging area and commit use:
+# Alternatively, to add all files with pending adjustments to the staging area followed by commit use:
 # git add -A
 # git commit -m "some message"
 # git push